Hi, I'm Elinor

 I operate my handmade jewellery business as responsibly as I can to reduce my environmental impact.

+• I use recycled paper for my stationery, made from post consumer waste.
 My beautiful branded packaging is made from recycled paper and card, and a part recycled foam interior.
 I recycle all other recyclable materials generated by my business, such as paper and plastic.